Pacesetter/KML2SQL/README.md

 [**Click Here to Download the Installer!**](http://goo.gl/TbYhK)

 ###What's New:
-6/2/2013 - A big update that has significantly reworked the backend and allows for the following:
+6/2/2013 - v 1.1 - A big update that has significantly reworked the backend and allows for the following:
 * **Improved Security!** I think it's safe against SQL injection, but you should still be careful.
 * **Placemark Data!** SimpleData and Data types are now uploaded as additional columns.
 Note that since Data entries are untyped and SimpleData schemas are unreliable, all data is uploaded into Varchar(max) columns.
-Oh, and nulls are allowed in all of them.
-So you end up with a really inefficient database, but converting them all to ints, floats, or whatever is just a few SQL commands away.
+Oh, and nulls are allowed in all columns except ID and geometry/geography.
+So you end up with a really inefficient database, but converting them all to ints, floats, or whatever is just a few SQL commands away, right?
 * **Improved Expandability!** It should be easier to add support for mySQL and the like in the future.

 ###To-Do List: